 Feature comparison

 Side-by-side, focused on the archivist workflow.
-Last updated May 2026 — verify the latest competitor terms against their current site.
+Last updated June 2026.
+Verify the latest competitor terms against their current site.

 Multi-photo album-page scanning